maria901/rsppmp3_v27/readme.txt

 You can replace the Libav dlls with different and updated versions, indeed it is recommended
-In a near future the Libav will be incorporated inside the rspmp3ocx1.dll(not sure) to avoid too many dlls in the same path of the dll and avoid conflicts with different copies of the Libav dlls in the same process running (it is rare to occur but is possible)
+In a near future the Libav will be incorporated inside the rspmp3ocx1.dll(not sure, but the sources are there for a long time now, just need to be compiled...) to avoid too many dlls in the same path of the dll and avoid conflicts with different copies of the Libav dlls in the same process running (it is rare to occur but is possible)